FC for AFD

 Monitor patients for early signs of hypersensitivity or allergic reactions.
 If necessary, discontinue administration and institute appropriate treatment.

 Thrombotic events have been reported in patients receiving fibryga.
-Treatment with human fibrinogen concentrate has been associated with thrombosis at target plasma fibrinogen levels that were below 150 mg/dL.
+Treatment with human fibrinogen concentrate in congenital fibrinogen deficiency has been associated with thrombosis at target plasma fibrinogen levels that were below 150 mg/dL.
 The thrombotic risks may be greater when the target fibrinogen plasma level is 150 mg/dL.
 Weigh the benefits of administration versus the risks of thrombosis.

 Fibryga is made from pooled human plasma.
 Products made from human plasma may contain infectious agents, e.g., viruses and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.